 Salads: Use a vinaigrette based dressing and add your favorite veggies and nuts/seeds for protein

 My most important advice is to “crowd out” animal-based foods at first.
-Crowding out means is to focus on filing your plate with plant-based foods and keeping any meat or cheese as an accompaniment.
+Crowding out means is to focus on filling your plate with plant-based foods and keeping any meat or cheese as an accompaniment.
 For your meals that aren’t fully plant based yet, you “crowd” your plate with veggies and rice/pasta/beans so it leaves less room for non-vegan foods.
 This will get you started on making vegetables the main focus of your meal (which is best for your health too).
 I know it’s not always easy at first – it sure wasn’t for me (as I never ate veggies before going vegan) but I have never felt better than I do now, so give it a try!

 (my Mongolian Soy Curls)

 Easy replacements for animal-based products that are not too overwhelming are:

 - Beans for meat (the easiest to digest are adzuki, lentil, and mung beans)